 Empowering children through experiential learning in nature so that transformation happens in self, place and culture.

 The Forest School instills a love of learning through play, discovery and curiosity in the natural world, fostering a connection with and love for the environment.

-We believe that these important life skills empower children to become happy and relatable people who are confident to ask the big questions:
+These important life skills combined, empower children to become happy, healthy and connected people who are confident to ask the big questions:

 Who am I?
 What am I capable of?
 Where do I fit?
 What is my purpose?

-We help children figure out what they like, what they’re good at and understand that they have enormous potential.
+We help children to discover new passions and gifts and to understand that they have enormous potential.
 We help them find their reason to learn.

 The Forest School is play based.
 Play is the foundation of true inquiry and discoveries.
 Play empowers, enables and excites.
 It is the very thing that allows for natural, developmentally appropriate learning to take shape.
 Play provides children with the opportunity to interact with one another, so that they can make sense of themselves and their world.
 We have fun and play together always.